therekrab/frc-programming-reference/source/intro_frc/commands/2_4_5_factories.rst

 There are two ways to do this.

+.. tip:: Refer to the documentation for this section; not all factories are the exact same.
+This is just a general guide.

 Manually passing in subsystems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In any of the above factories (except ``Commands.none()``), we can also pass
+In any of the above factories that don't take in commands themselves (except
-subsystems into the factories to make those commands require those subsystems.
+``Commands.none()``), we can also pass subsystems into the factories to make
+those commands require those subsystems.

 .. note:: The reason that this doesn't work with ``Commands.none()`` is because
    that command does *nothing* and ends instantly.